ProjectIgnis/Distribution/README.md

 	* Decks used by Windbot do not necessarily match the current banlist: they follow the OCG banlist available when they were implemented.
 		* To avoid warning regarding banned cards, the "Don't Check the Deck" option is suggested.
 	* To duel the bot: LAN + AI ->  Host -> OK -> Local AI -> Add AI Player
-	* List of decks Windbot has acess to:
+	* List of decks Windbot has access to:
 		* Altergeist
 		* Blue-Eyes
 		* Blue-Eyes Ritual